Click here to view the latest Troop Edition!

 They learn about the business of selling, the history of Girl Scout

-cookies, and much more!
-Cookie College positions girls for success.
+cookies, and much more.
+Cookie College positions girls for success and

 The 11th Annual DC Step Showcase!